 Most campaign pain is asset pain.

 Briefs multiply.
 Versions branch.
-Approvals stall.
+Approvals are delayed.
 Localisation creates variants.
 People start working around each other, and then the pipeline breaks.

 And then everyone blames production.